Hypfer/Valetudo/docs/_pages/dev_faq.md

 and therefore the cost of maintaining the codebase is also increased permanently.

-This means that even if there was a PR to reduce the initial cost, it would still not be merged due to its permanent impact on the running costs.
+This means that even if there was a PR to reduce the initial cost, it would still not be merged due to its permanent impact on the running costs.<br/>

-I'm talking a lot about the word `cost` here, because `cost` is also why vendors started to implement Multi-Floor features in the first place.

-"Hey, you don't need to buy one robot for each floor.
-Instead, simply use this feature.
-It's much cheaper for you.", is what the vendor is saying to you.

-And indeed, having multiple maps is cheaper for you.
-However, there ain't no such thing as a free lunch.<br/>
-It's not cheaper in general but instead the costs are simply moved from you to me and that ain't happening.
+Implementing multi-floor support was already invested multiple times with each iteration resulting in the discovery of even more things that make this hard to pull of using Valetudo.

+A lot of stuff in the robots core operation logic assumes that the cloud is always available with a permanent storage of all data such as maps uploaded to it in some database or similar.<br/>
+Sometimes, the robot will report to the cloud that it won't upload the requested map file again as instead the cloud should use file with ID XYZ.
+This works fine when the cloud is actually the cloud but breaks entirely when the "cloud" is Valetudo with no persistent storage of uploads.

+Adding persistence also isn't feasible, because you'd need to store everything all the time as you can never know if an uploaded artifact might become relevant later.
+There are simply not enough resources to do that on the robot.

+Furthermore, since vacuum robots cannot climb stairs, the whole multi-floor experience is just objectively inferior as you loose the ability to do all the fancy automation stuff with robots starting to clean a room as soon as everyone has left etc.

-Furthermore, as of now (2021-02-12), you can get a supported vacuum for less than 300€.
-Soon™ you should even be able to get a supported vacuum for less than 200€.<br/>
+And lastly, as of now (2021-10-23), you can get a factory-new robot supported by Valetudo for less than 150€.<br/>
-If you're owning a multi-floor home, there is absolutely no possibility that you're not able to afford that.
+If you own a multi-floor home, there is absolutely no possibility that you're unable to afford that.

-And of course since vacuum robots cannot climb stairs and there's also no way to buy a second charging station for many models, the whole multi-floor experience is just objectively inferior.
-However as one can clearly see, this isn't the main point here, since you're free to suffer as much as you want to if you so desire.<br/><br/>
-Just don't pull me into that.